Left to Right; Jamie Murphey, Mike Osbourne, Chris Sargent, Bethany Sargent and Julie Platt

 Many people put in a great deal of effort to make this a successful event and I think it is a very big well done to all of you who contributed to this event with your time, energy and donations.

-Musicians; Alex and Chloe, Hanah, Marcus and Isaac, Jeff, Jamie and Mike, James
+Musicians; Alex and Chloe, Hanah, Marcus and Isaac, Jeff, Jamie, Mike and James

 Equipment was provided by Acoustic Cafe and Mike Osborne